lee5214/Secret-Messenger/README.md

-SecretMessenger
+Secret Messenger
 ==============

 ### Description
-This is a full-stack project I created as my all-in-one SPA & website for a simple masked email system of sending/replying functionality
+This is a full-stack react/express project for a simple task: communicating through masked email and collect targets' response.

 ### Demo